MaisJamal/Apollo-BT-GP/README.md

 ## Apollo-BT-GP

 Apollo-BT-GP is an updated version of [Apollo 6.0](https://github.com/ApolloAuto/apollo).
-A behavior tree was integrated into the planning module to make the decision of overtaking dynamic obstacles with relativly high speeds.
-The behavior tree's tructure was learned using genetic programming algorithm.
+A behavior tree was integrated into the planning module to make the decision of overtaking dynamic obstacles with relatively high speeds.
+The behavior tree's structure was learned using genetic programming algorithm.

 ## Publications